Based In Sligo, Ireland / email: showbands@gmsproductions.com

 Nitrax [Arklow] (trio from Arklow played folk clubs in mid 70's)

-Al O'Donnell [Dublin] (one of the early pioneers of the Irish folk revival)
+Al O'Donnell [Dublin] (one of the earliest pioneers of the Irish folk revival)

 Jesse Owens/P2 [Dublin] (Late 60's folk singer)